Quick Start

 After logging in, you'll see the admin dashboard:

-Important: Change the default password immediately after first login:
+Change the default password immediately after first login:

 - Click your profile icon in the top right